 Need Some Inspiration?
 Here’s Our List!

-I tried to “loosely” arrange these into categories; however you’ll notice that there is some overlap between them, and I’m ok with that.
-My intention with sharing this is more about the purpose of using a minimalist pantry, rather than the details.
+I tried to “loosely” arrange these into categories; however you’ll notice that there is some overlap between them, and I’m cool with that.

 - Spices: These are essential if you are trying to avoid packaged/processed foods and sugars.
 If you are moving towards a whole foods pantry you are going to become an expert as seasoning with herbs and spices.
 We keep pretty large amounts of spices here because we make our own spice mixes and go through them fast.